 February 5th 1847 Elias Howe goes to England

 Glorious tales of hardship spring to mind.
-The two brothers working their passage to England on an old tea clipper or the like, cooking their own meals along the way and dreaming of riches in a foreign land.
-It will probably turn out to be a luxury liner but I do like the image.
+The two brothers working their passage to England on an old tea clipper or the like, sharing their own meals along the way and dreaming of riches in a foreign land.
+It will probably turn out to be a luxury sail ship but I do like the image.

 Elias and Amasa sailed to the manufacturing centre of the world.
-If he was going to find riches, surely Europe would be the place.
+If he was going to find riches, surely at last, Europe would be the place.

-While Thomas was waiting for Elias, and Amasa, to arrive he patented Elias's machine in England.
+While Thomas was waiting for Elias and Amasa to arrive he had patented Elias's machine for England.
 On December 1st 1846 William Thomas gained his patent for much of the Howe sewing machine.
-It was to later earn him a fortune, not in the manufacture of sewing machines but in the selling of licences to other sewing machine manufacturers.
+It was later to earn him a fortune, not in the manufacture of sewing machines, but in the selling the licences to other sewing machine manufacturers.

 William Thomas was already a giant in the manufacturing industry, at the time employing over 5,000 men, women and children in his factories.

 One problem William Thomas came across very quickly was patent infringement.
 John Fisher, mentioned right at the beginning of this story, had already patented a needle with the eye at the bottom end for lace embroidery.
-A furious Thomas had to publically issue a disclaimer and acknowledge Fisher as the patentee holder of the needle and shuttle for lace-making.
+A furious Thomas, under threat of legal action, had to publically issue a disclaimer and acknowledge Fisher as the patentee holder of the needle and shuttle for lace-making.

 Once in England and set up in lodgings William Thomas paid Elias Howe to modify his sewing machine for the manufacturing of the fabric to be stitched to the umbrella rods and corset stays.
 This modification took Elias the best part of a year to do.
 If you look at the pictures of a normal Howe and his English version you will see a huge difference as Elias modified it to work on William's goods.